 So far, London has provided nothing less than the sunny summer we all dreamt of during the dark depths of winter, with what seems to be a never-ending heatwave.
-With good weather, inevitably, comes a desire to get outside, soak up the sun and find out explore more of what London has to offer.
+With good weather, inevitably comes a desire to get outside, soak up the sun and explore more of what London has to offer.

 With this in mind, the Japan Nakama team thought this was the perfect opportunity to share our 5 favourite Japanese gardens (all in London) with the hope that it will encourage others to go out and take a look.
 We’d love to hear your thoughts and any recommendations of gardens we missed out.
 Enjoy (and don’t forget your sun cream).

 “The garden is comprised of tranquil waterfalls, calming bodies of water and plenty of koi carp”

 The Kyoto Garden in Holland Park was built in celebration of London’s Japan Festival, held in 1992, as a symbol of friendship between Great Britain and Japan.

 Traditional in design, the garden is comprised of tranquil waterfalls, calming bodies of water, and plenty of koi carp.
 Research shows that bodies of water have a calming impact on the human mind, making it a perfect spot to unwind and reflect.

 Positioned on top of the Brunei Gallery in a corner of Russell Square, SOAS’s Japanese Roof Garden was designed in 2001 and intended to function as a relaxing space away from the hustle and bustle of London’s busy streets below.